warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 ### Working with indexes

-Cloudant endpoints can be used to create, list, update, and delete indexes in a database, and to query data using these indexes.
+CouchDB endpoints can be used to create, list, update, and delete indexes in a database, and to query data using these indexes.